oscar-cbrlc/oscar-cbrlc/README.md

 ## What I've been doing ![image](./img/Nico-caminando-smaller.gif)
 - 🎮 I participated in the development of a [game](https://github.com/MichelOrtiz/FinalProject) made with Unity
-- 💪 I'm currently learning fullstack web development
+- 💪 I'm currently learning fullstack web development<br>

 ## Languages and Technologies
 <div align="center">